 Always keep angelfish in the cleanest, largest size tank you can support, and make sure you have a good filtration system that doesn't create excessive currents in the water since angels aren't the most agile swimmers.
 The right water conditions can also lessen stress on your angels and keep them healthier and happier.

 - Angelfish water temperature range of 74 F to 78 F when just kept as pets

 - Average pH range of 6.5 to 6.9

-Ick is an opportunistic parasitic condition that can strike at any time the conditions in the tank are right, and angelfish are highly susceptible to it.
+Ich (sometimes called ick) is an opportunistic parasitic condition that can strike at any time the conditions in the tank are right, and angelfish are highly susceptible to it.
 The parasite can spread from one fish to another, and it can also exist in the tank on its own before attaching to a fish.
-Overcrowding, poor water conditions and improper diet can all contribute to ick infestation.
+Overcrowding, poor water conditions, and improper diet can all contribute to ich infestation.

 Fish either give birth to live babies or they lay eggs that are fertilized and hatched later.
 Angels fall in the egg laying category.

 The female prefers to deposit her eggs in neat rows on a piece of submerged slate leaned against a wall of the tank.
 The male will follow up behind her and use his own papilla to fertilize each egg individually.

 If the fertilization was successful, you'll notice the fry begin wiggling their tails in about two days, even though they're still attached to the slate.
 The fry will become free swimming sometime around day five, and they will begin eating on their own around day seven once they have absorbed the yolk sacks from their eggs.

 8. Female and Male Angelfish Look the Same